Ontotext-AD/recommend-pub-docs/index.md

 ## Who is this site for?

 This is a technical documentation, written to be used by technical people.
 Whether you are an architect, evaluating how this recommendation engine fits as a component to your system, or you are a developer, who has already integrated it and actively employs its features - this is the complete reference.
-We also try to provide as much as possible insight into what we are currently working on and our future ideas via the roadmap page, and will keep you posted with news about releases and upgrade paths.
+We also try to provide insight into what we are currently working on and our future ideas via the roadmap page, and will keep you posted with news about releases and upgrade paths.

 ## What is the Recommendation engine?